CityofToronto/bdit_data-sources/here/traffic/README.md

 ### Refresh old data

-Old data needs to be refreshed to a new map version everytime a new version becomes available.
+Old data needs to be refreshed to a new map version when a new version becomes available.

 Steps:
 1) Back up data with the old map version to S3 with [backup_here.py](backup_here.py)